nopri/sqliteboy/README.txt

   (only for delete selected confirmation and toggle select all)
 - Form support (simple data entry) in version 0.5 (should be available before 2013)
-- Table nama limitation:
+- Table name limitation:
-  could not handle table with whispace in name
+  could not handle table with whitespace in name

 REQUIREMENTS: